samooth/paydata/README.md

 ## 2. Paydata.connect

-This endpoint is used to access the [bitcore-explorers](https://github.com/bitpay/bitcore-explorers) library.
+This endpoint is used to access the [bitcore-explorers](https://github.com/samooth/bitails) library.

-Using this endpoint you can connect to a public JSON-RPC endpoint to let you make various direct JSON-RPC function calls such as `getUnspentUtxos`, etc. (Basically it instantiates and returns the `insight` object from https://github.com/bitpay/bitcore-explorers)
+Using this endpoint you can connect to a public JSON-RPC endpoint to let you make various direct JSON-RPC function calls such as `getUnspentUtxos`, etc. (Basically it instantiates and returns the `Bitails` object from https://github.com/samooth/bitails)

 ### Syntax